 - Set the oven to 350F, and line the muffin pans with 8 paper cups.
 Set aside.

 - In a mixing bowl combine the dry ingredients with a whisk.

 - In a separate mixing bowl combine the wet ingredients with a handheld mixer.

 - Add the dry ingredients to the wet and combine with a handheld mixer.

 - Use a large (1/3 cup) ice cream scoop with a lever to transfer the batter to the paper cups.
 OR use a spoon and fill the cups so that there is about 1/2 inch of room at the top.

 - Bake for about 22 minutes, or until the tops are slightly golden.

 based on Chocolate Frosting, p.
 64, The Paleo Chocolate Lover’s Cookbook

-1/2 cup palm shortening (I buy in bulk from Tropical Traditions.
-A small tub is on iHerb)
+1/2 cup palm shortening (I buy my palm shortening on iHerb)

 1/2 cup ghee, at room temperature